-After Fueling
+After fuelling

-- 1. Replace the gas fill cover.
-Use rags to wipe up any fuel spilled and dispose of them properly on shore. - 2.
-Open the fuel compartment lid.
+- Secure the gas fill cover.
+Use rags to wipe up any fuel spilled and dispose of them properly on shore. - Open the fuel compartment lid.
 Check for fuel odors and visible fuel leakage.
 If you note any indication of odor or leakage, investigate the cause and correct the problem before starting an engine.
 Do not operate any electrical switch until problem is corrected.
-A spark from an electrical device could set off an explosion!
+A spark from an electrical device could set off an explosion! - Ventilate until odors are removed